Gadabuursi: Fall of Harar in 1887

+To COLONEL E. V. STACE, Political Agent and Consul, Somali Coast...

+As for the Gadabursi, they are always molesting and looting the travellers who come to Harrar.
+This we do not hide from you.
+The doings of this tribe are much injurious and troublesome to all the people as they loot the travellers without cause.
+As regards what you wrote appertaining to an intended attack by some of our soldiers against them (Gadabursi), we are not aware of it because we were absent.
+Before taking such steps, we would consult you."

 Ras Makonnen, the newly appointed Ethiopian governor of Harar, offered the Gadabuursi protection in exchange for collaboration.
 Ughaz Nur II refused and fought Ethiopian expansion until he died in 1898.
 Ughaz Nur II is buried in Dirri.

 His work was and is still taught in Somali Poetry classes (Suugaan: Fasalka Koobaad) among other Somali poets.
 His poems were also written in the Gadabuursi Script.

 For more about Ughaz Nur II, visit the following: